18F/join.tts.gsa.gov/positions/Communities-Collaboration-Branch-Chief.md

 ## Role summary

 {% comment %}🔻🔻🔻🔻🔻{% endcomment %}
-This position is located in the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Services (TTS), Platforms and Services Division.
-The mission of TTS centers on improving the public’s experience with the government by helping federal agencies build, buy, and share technology that allows them to become more accessible, efficient, secure, and effective.
+This role is part of the General Services Administration (GSA), Technology Transformation Services (TTS), within the Platforms and Services Division.
+Our mission is to enhance the public’s experience with the government by helping federal agencies build, buy, and share technology that is accessible, efficient, secure, and effective.

-The Platforms and Services Division was created in 2023 and consists of three branches; the Communities and Collaboration Branch, the Open Data & Participatory Science  Branch, and the Web Tools Branch.

-The Communities and Collaboration branch supports federal agencies and TTS teams in their efforts for cross agency development via communities of practice (CoP).
-Digital.gov, is the official U.S. federal portal for digital government to collaborate and share resources with others across the U.S. government.
-Digital.gov’s 7 communities are focused on building better digital experiences for the public.
-The branch assists other business units in TTS with identifying and creating opportunities for communities of practice; whether it’s via program support or creating/identifying new technical approaches.
-Our goal is to allow government employees to skillfully lead and support each other as we learn, share, and adopt innovative approaches and new ways of working within our organizations and participate in agency-driven technology transformation projects that benefit the public.
+The Communities and Collaboration Branch supports federal agencies and TTS teams in creating cross-agency development through communities of practice (CoP).
+Our goal is to empower government employees to lead, support each other, and adopt innovative approaches that benefit the public.

 ## Key objectives